Rose is Rose by Don Wimmer and Pat Brady for September 22, 2016

 2. Forbear

-Qiset about 8 years ago
+Qiset over 8 years ago

 shades of B.F.Skinner.
 Keep the kids in cages until they grow up.